Koudai-00/ScraperBridge/replit.md

-# SNS Metadata Extractor
+# SNS Metadata Extractor & Recipe Extraction System

 ## Overview

-This is a Flask-based web application that extracts metadata from social media URLs (YouTube, TikTok, Instagram).
-The system provides both a REST API endpoint and a web interface for testing.
-It fetches video titles, thumbnails, author names, and unique video IDs from supported platforms using various extraction methods including web scraping and API integrations.
+This is a Flask-based web application that extracts metadata from social media URLs (YouTube, TikTok, Instagram) and provides AI-powered recipe extraction from cooking videos.
+The system provides REST API endpoints for both metadata extraction and recipe extraction, with intelligent caching and cost tracking for AI usage.

 ## User Preferences